Speak to us +44 (0)1273 35 80 80

 How will you be assessed?

-• Critical analysis one: Write an essay discussing the role of speech, language and communication development in your educational setting (3,000 words).
+• Critical analysis 1: (3,000 words): Critically evaluate the role of speech, language and communication development within the educational context.

 Where indicated by your tutor, you may submit multimedia resources that you have produced within your applied practice as part of your final portfolio of evidence.